Analysis - Italy's president steps into breach in crisis

 "Napolitano is pushing the bounds of presidential propriety but, as one of the few institutional figures with consistently high approval ratings, Napolitano has obviously felt that he has to act if the government won't."

-The head of state constitutionally cannot act unless Berlusconi is toppled or steps down, something the flamboyant, 75-year-old media magnate has repeatedly emphasised he will not do.
-In addition, Napolitano would have difficulty appointing a new government without strong assurances that it could win a vote of confidence in parliament.
+Napolitano has considerable influence over the formation of a new government but he cannot act unless Berlusconi is toppled or steps down, something the flamboyant, 75-year-old media magnate has emphasised he will not do.

+The president's statement, however, suggested he was considering the possibility of a broad-based government because of the seriousness of the economic situation.

 The president's move to the centre of the political stage reflects general alarm that a squabbling and distracted government is just not capable of taking the tough action required to restore market confidence.

 "Personal destinies prevail over the general good.
-The fear of losing votes, over that of losing the country," said commentator Ferruccio De Bortoli in an attack on Berlusconi and other politicians -- including the divided opposition -- in the Corriere della Sera daily.
+The fear of losing votes, over that of losing the country," said commentator Ferruccio De Bortoli in an attack on Berlusconi and other politicians -- including the divided opposition -- in the Corriere della Sera daily on Wednesday.

 "Berlusconi's time is over...he risks crushing his own party -- which must push him to leave -- and above all the country."